numaproj/numaflow/docs/user-guide/reference/autoscaling.md

         zeroReplicaSleepSeconds: 120 # Optional, defaults to 120.
         targetProcessingSeconds: 20 # Optional, defaults to 20.
         targetBufferAvailability: 50 # Optional, defaults to 50.
+        replicasPerScaleUp: 2 # Optional, defaults to 2.
-        replicasPerScale: 2 # Optional, defaults to 2.
+        replicasPerScaleDown: 2 # Optional, defaults to 2.
 ```

 - `disabled` - Whether to disable Numaflow autoscaling, defaults to `false`.